'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 Trump associates accused of 'hiding'

-Ms Cheney is a rare specimen: a conservative Republican who openly opposes Mr Trump's influence within her party.
+Cheney is a rare specimen: a conservative Republican who openly opposes Trump's influence within her party.

 That stance has left her in an awkward position.
 She's too conservative to appeal to Democrat-leaning voters (this week, for example, she praised the Supreme Court ruling which will allow states to ban abortion, even in cases of rape and incest).
-And she's too disloyal to Mr Trump to appeal to most Republicans.
+And she's too disloyal to Trump to appeal to most Republicans.

 So her career is now under threat.
 She's up for re-election in November, and faces a primary contest against a Trump-endorsed challenger in August.
 Defeat in that primary would lead to her being booted from Congress and replaced by a Trump loyalist.

-Making the situation harder for her, Ms Cheney happens to represent a district in Wyoming, which voted for Mr Trump over Joe Biden by a bigger margin than any other state in 2020.
+Making the situation harder for her, Cheney happens to represent a district in Wyoming, which voted for Trump over Joe Biden by a bigger margin than any other state in 2020.
 Not exactly fertile ground for the birth of an anti-Trump movement.

 Those grim political calculations have not dissuaded her from pursuing the investigation into January 6.

-Speaking at the Reagan Library the day after Ms Cassidy's testimony, Ms Cheney praised the former White House staffer and other "young women" who had come forward.
+Speaking at the Reagan Library the day after Hutchinson's testimony, Cheney praised the former White House staffer and other "young women" who had come forward.

 "(They) seem, instinctively, to understand the peril of this moment for our democracy," she said of the witnesses.